Jack Howarth (rugby league): 2024

 Howarth had an extended run in the Melbourne Storm squad during the 2024 season, earning a starting role in the centre position and scoring his first NRL try.

 On 24 August 2024, Howarth scored against Dolphins for his third try with the Melbourne club.
 Howarth played a total of 16 matches for Melbourne in the 2024 NRL season as the club were runaway minor premiers.
 Howarth played in Melbourne's 2024 NRL Grand Final loss against Penrith.
 In the second half of the match, Howarth was controversially denied a try after certain replays showed that the ball was not grounded over the try line however the decision to deny the try was upheld.

 2025

 Howarth was selected as a reserve player for the Queensland rugby league team for Game II of the 2025 State of Origin series, after he was ruled out of selection for Game I with a dislocated shoulder injury.
 He was a possible selection for Game III of the series, instead finding himself in hospital with appendicitis.

-Howarth played 16 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.
+Howarth played 16 games for Melbourne in the 2025 NRL season including their 26–22 2025 NRL Grand Final loss against Brisbane.

+2026

+Howarth featured in 17 games for Melbourne in the 2026 NRL season as the club finished 10th on the table, missing the finals for the first time since 2002.